satinder09/multitenant-shell/PROJECT_PLAN.md

 - **Extensibility by Design:** The architecture will be built around a plugin model for future business modules.
 - **Automated & Scalable:** Tenant lifecycle, deployments, and infrastructure will be managed through code and automation.
 - **Developer Experience:** The shell must be easy to understand, extend, and maintain.
+- **Environment Flexibility:** All domains, ports, and configurations must be environment-driven.
+- **Component Reusability:** Prioritize existing user-defined components over creating new ones.

 ---